rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 ## Overview

-> Tip: Click "On this page" to view the table of contents and jump to any section.
+> Tip: Click "**On this page**" to view the table of contents and jump to any section.

 Here's a quick overview of the technologies powering my blog: